The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 23 Oct 1944 – Battle Day Nine

 The Division commander ordered that Biffontaine be taken on October 23.
 At 1000 Company G descended on the town supported by fire from Company A. The speed of attack caught the enemy off guard, and Company C riflemen were able to capture a number of houses before the enemy could collect himself.
 One of the prizes was a major of the German Signal Corps who later proved extremely valuable to Division Intelligence.
 As Company B hit Biffontaine from the opposite flank, the enemy hit back.
 Three hours later, after a house-to-house, room-to-room fight, Company C was in control of most of the village.
-Twenty-three prisoners have been taken, and a large number of Germans were shot up by Company D’s machine gunners as they tried to escape down the road.
+Twenty-three prisoners had been taken, and a large number of Germans were shot up by Company D’s machine gunners as they tried to escape down the road.
 The 100th also captured a plentiful supply of German small arms and ammunition which was immediately distributed to the men as their own supply was running dangerously low again.

 The enemy reformed outside of Biffontaine and tried to recoup his losses.
 Tanks approached to within 50 yards of Company C’s houses and began shelling at point-blank range.
-The defenders took to the cellars as the buildings caved in, but they managed to come up in time to throwback the infantry assault that followed the barrage.
+The defenders took to the cellars as the buildings caved in, but they managed to come up in time to throw back the infantry assault that followed the barrage.
 In one of the houses the captured German major was busily advising the defenders to surrender to his troops.
 The advice was very poorly taken.

-Before the counter attack the 100th had attempted to evacuate some of the wounded who needed immediate care.
-The litter train was made-up of 100th and 3d Battalion medics, plus some prisoners of war on the way to the rear.
+Before the counterattack the 100th had attempted to evacuate some of the wounded who needed immediate care.
+The litter train was made-up of 100th and 3rd Battalion medics, plus some prisoners of war on the way to the rear.
 Lieutenant James Kanaya was in command.
 The litter bearers had gone only a short distance when the entire party was surrounded by an enemy combat patrol prowling along the 100th Battalion supply route.
 One patient, Captain Young O. Kim, winner of the Distinguished Service Cross and Silver Star, managed to get off his litter and escape into the woods in spite of painful arm and head wounds.
 Technician Fourth Grade Richard Chinen, a medic, made the break with him.
 The rest of the party was captured.
 Most of these men were freed from Prisoner of War camps after the fall of Germany.

-Another carrying party reached the battalion late in the afternoon with food, water, ammunition and medical supplies.
+Another carrying party reached the battalion late in the afternoon with food, water, ammunition, and medical supplies.
 All of these were necessary as the Germans repeatedly counterattacked during the night.
 The last attack ended up in a fanatical infantry charge that broke against the 100th’s first line of defense.
-When that failed the enemy gave way, beaten.
+When that failed, the enemy gave way, beaten.

-During the day the 232d and 111th Engineers had been trying to clear the Belmont-Biffontaine road for vehicles.
+During the day the 232nd and 111th Engineers had been trying to clear the Belmont-Biffontaine road for vehicles.
 The same enemy group which had shot up the Combat Team’s tank-infantry force the previous day prevented the engineers from making any headway.
-Finally, a mortar observer from the 3d Battalion worked his way forward and bracketed the group with several rounds of 81mm fire.
+Finally, a mortar observer from the 3rd Battalion worked his way forward and bracketed the group with several rounds of 81mm fire.
 The enemy very meekly came out of the positions and surrendered to the astonished engineers without any further persuasion.

-KIA Loss for 23 Oct 1944
+KIA Losses for 23 Oct 1944

 100 A Pfc.
 Sugiyama, Itsuo